LuisDaLizard/shlibnet/README.md

     if (!client.IsValid())
         return 1;

-    // ReceiveFrom() will wait a message from the specified socket
+    // Receive() will wait a message from the specified socket
     // and set the buffer passed in to the message received and
     // return the number of bytes of the message. char buffer[256];
-    int numBytes = server.ReceiveFrom(client, buffer, 256);
+    int numBytes = server.Receive(buffer, 256, &client);

     // numBytes will be <= 0 if the connection is interupted. if (numBytes <= 0)